Music Activities and Games for Toddlers to Preschoolers

 2. Musical Statues

 Play music and encourage toddlers to dance in any way they like.
 When the music stops, they must freeze in place until the music starts again.
-This game develops listening skills, promotes physical activity, and helps with self-regulation as children learn to stop and start on cue.
+This game develops listening skills, promotes physical activity, and helps with self-regulation as children learn to stop on cue.

 3. Balloon Bop